 The Aykley Heads Business Park

-4.139 In the Pre-submission Draft of the Neighbourhood Plan 5.5 hectares of non-Green Belt land at the Durham Science Park at Mountjoy was allocated as a site in Policy E1.
+4.148 In the Pre-submission Draft of the Neighbourhood Plan 5.5 hectares of non-Green Belt land at the Durham Science Park at Mountjoy was identified as a site in Policy E1.
 Durham Science Park is owned by Durham University and is situated next to the Mountjoy Research Centre.
 However, the new Mathematical Sciences and Computing Science building now largely occupies the site and an area has also been set aside for an approved car park.
-As very little land therefore remains undeveloped it has been removed as an allocation in the Submitted Draft of the Neighbourhood Plan.
+As very little land therefore remains undeveloped it has been removed as an identified site.
 However, the site is in close proximity to ancient woodland which is well-used by local residents and contains assets of wildlife value including a pond.
 It is therefore still important to protect this existing environmental setting, e.g. by providing a buffer of native tree planting or green open space against the woodland and wetland.

-4.140 A comprehensive Environmental Assessment will need to be undertaken to show the effect that new development will have upon any site and in particular Aykley Heads and the present Durham County Council Headquarters area.
+4.149 An Environmental Impact Assessment will need to be undertaken of any proposed development which is likely to have significant effects on the environment at Aykley Heads and the present Durham County Council Headquarters area.
 This site provides an exceptional opportunity to attract and generate high quality jobs to Durham.
 This Environmental Assessment will include traffic generation, the penetration of public transport into the site, visual impact, and loss of open space and protection of nature conservation interests, as set out in the green infrastructure Policy G1.
 It will include an assessment of the mitigation measures appropriate to the development in a mature parkland landscape.
-The Environmental Assessment will form the basis upon which individual planning applications will be brought forward for the development of the land at these sites.
 Developments should favour sustainable transport to minimise any adverse effect created by the development on the environment (see transport Policy T1).

 Next section: Policy E2: Other Employment Sites